warren/perdicis-notes/content/Spruce.md

 - Overall the burger wasn't greasy!
 It was juicy and that inevitably spilled into the dish but it didn't feel overly oily in any bite.
 That's a big plus.

 What I didn't like:
 - The English muffin bun.
-Like the sauces it was clearly made in-house, but it was doughy and not meaningfully toasted so there was no crunch.
+It was clearly made in-house, like the sauces, but it was doughy and not meaningfully toasted so there was no crunch.
 It tasted better than something off the shelf at a grocery store, but I think most non-greasy burger buns from another burger restaurant would have been an improvement over this.
 - The burger violated the [[Warren's long burgers]] principle.
 This is doubly sad because it totally didn't need to if had the bun been smaller.
 Even after pressing firmly I couldn't take a proper bite of the sandwich.
   - Do expensive burger places just enjoy doing this?
 Looking at you, [[Miller and Lux]].
 - This doesn't affect the rating but I'm rather disappointed that the overall burger wasn't presented as a standalone dish and was more of a build-your-own meal.
 I would have loved for the chef to recommend the ingredients and have that be the default - as it stands, I feel I might have missed out on trying some really great grilled mushrooms.
 And the toppings all arrived disassembled on the side of the burger (but maybe this method prevents sogginess).